7 Case Studies Of Successful Candle & Home Fragrance Online eCommerce Stores

 Eco-friendly positioning includes:

-- Transparency: Full ingredient disclosure and sourcing information
+- Transparency: Clear ingredient and sourcing communication

 Green Marketing Tactics